brandur/sorg/content/drafts/api-paradigms.md

-After five years of strong evangelism at every API conference in the world and very little actual adoption, it's pretty safe to say that hypermedia is never going to be the next big thing.
-But that leads us to the question: what will be?
-Will there even be a next big thing?
-REST-ish JSON over HTTP might be a pragmatic solution that's just "good enough" to reign supreme for a long time to come.
+After five years of strong evangelism at every API conference in the world and very little actual adoption, it's a pretty safe bet that hypermedia isn't going to be the next big thing.
+But that leads us to the question of what will be?
+Does the world even need a new API paradigm?
+REST-ish JSON over HTTP has proven itself to be quite practical and resilient to obsolescence; it might just be "good enough" to reign supreme for a long time to come.

 ## Hailing DX (#dx)